cits3007/cits3007.github.io/assets/labs/lab04.md

 `/bin/sh`.

-The byte sequences are stored in the array `shellcode` -- observe that the 32-bit version starts with `\x31\xc0\x50`, which is the byte sequence we get from compiling our assembly code.
+The byte sequences are stored in the array `shellcode` -- observe that the 32-bit version starts with "`\x31\xc0\x50`", which is the byte sequence we get from compiling our assembly code.

-In line 27, we declare a *pointer to a function*, `func`; the address of the "function" we're pointing at is in fact the bufer `code`.
+In line 27, we declare `func`, which is a *pointer to a function*; the address of the "function" we're pointing at is in fact the buffer `code`.
+We cast the address of `code` into the type we want by putting `(int(*)())` in front of it; that says the type to convert to is "pointer to a function which takes no arguments and returns an `int`".
+(Try pasting that fragment of code into <https://cdecl.org>
+and see what it translates the type as.)
+Usually, the bytes sitting in `code` would *not* be executable, because they are part of the call stack; but in our Makefile we pass the option "`-z execstack`" to `gcc`, which says to make the stack memory segment executable.

-So when that function pointer is invoked, the instructions sitting in `code` will be executed.
+So: when the function pointer `func` is invoked (line 29), the instructions sitting in `code` will be executed.
 Discuss with your lab partner what is happening here; ask the lab facilitator for an explanation if you're not sure.

-The code above includes two copies of the shellcode, one is 32-bit and the other is 64-bit.
+The code above includes two copies of the shellcode -- one is 32-bit and the other is 64-bit.
 When we compile the program using the -m32 flag, the 32-bit version will be used; without this flag, the 64-bit version will be used.
 Using the provided Makefile, you can compile the code by typing `make`.
-Two binaries will be created, `a32.out` (32-bit) and `a64.out` (64-bit).
+Two binaries will be
+created, `a32.out` (32-bit) and `a64.out` (64-bit).
 Run them and describe your observations.
-It should be noted that the compilation uses the `execstack` option, which allows code to be executed from the stack;
+As noted above, the compilation uses the `execstack` option, which allows code to be executed from the stack;
 without this option, the program will fail.
-Try deleting the flags "`-z execstac`" from the makefile and run the programs again -- what happens?
+Try deleting the flags "`-z execstack`" from the makefile and compile and run the programs again -- what happens?

 ## 3. A vulnerable program